First Nations and Inuit Skills Link Program

 • Eligible youth must be legally entitled to work in Canada.
 Youth means persons aged 15 to 30 at the start of the program's activities

-Mentored work placements are for youth who are not in school or are unemployed or underemployed.
+Mentored work placements are intended for youth who are not in school, are unemployed or underemployed.

 Ordinarily resident on reserve means that eligible youth: